codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 {% endraw %}
 {% endhighlight %}

-Notice that Codefresh has much more context regarding docker registries and credentials.
+Notice that Codefresh has much more context regarding Docker registries and credentials.
 The same approach is followed with Kubernetes deployments as we will see in the next section.

 ### Migration of Jenkins pipelines that deploy to Kubernetes

-Codefresh has first class support for Kubernetes deployments.
+Codefresh has first-class support for Kubernetes deployments.
 Codefresh can deploy on its own [using different options]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) and no external tools (i.e. Ansible or `kubectl`) are needed.

-Specifically for [Kubernetes]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) and [Helm]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/) Codefresh has declarative pipeline steps:
+Specifically for [Kubernetes]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) and [Helm]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/), Codefresh has declarative pipeline steps:

 `codefresh.yml`
 {% highlight yaml %}